-Now used as a literary museum, the original house was built in 1861 and consisted of four rooms.
+The Louw Musuem (corner of Jubilee and Northumberland Streets), now used as a literary museum, the original house was built in 1861 and consisted of four rooms.
 Purchased by a Moltkie Louw in 1904, the house was restored and a distinctive concave verandah was added.

 The Radar Station, Erected in 1991, the Sutherland Radar Station on Swaartweerberg fills the gap between Cape Town and Bloemfontein.
 Air traffic, altitude, speed and direction of aircraft can be precisely determined to within a radius of a couple of metres!
 Flight routes and times can therefore be quickly determined.

 These form a giant mirror capable of observing a candle flame on the moon.
 It’s used for analyzing the size and age of the universe and studying star systems a billion times to far away to be seen with the naked eye.